Jamessihang/Techscrum-Jenkins-Server-Terraform/README.md

 # Techscrum-Server
-If you need one server for testing, you can Use terraform code in terraform folder.
+Use terraform code in terraform folder.
-Check out install.sh to install docker and aws cli manually.
+Check out install.sh to install docker, docker-compose and aws cli manually.

-If you need Terraform and Ansible to generate multiple servers, please use the terraform code in root directory.

 # How to use docker compose to generate a SonarQube Server
 # EC2 instance with Ubuntu ami at least t2.small